 2. There is a need for democratised data

-Nader Shureih of Environics Analytics, a leading data services organization, stated that all three levels of government have a significant interest in forecasting population trends using data analytics.
+Nader Shureih, a VP at Environics Analytics, a leading data services organization, stated that all three levels of government have a significant interest in forecasting population trends using data analytics.

 With this significant volume in demand, there remain ongoing challenges in ensuring that such data is accurate, accessible, and can provide a clearer view on various vulnerable populations.
 For example, he noted that we need more data on who is socially vulnerable versus who is economically vulnerable, and the nuances of such populations, in order for both policymakers and businesses to make well-informed decisions moving forward.